jagarzone6/typescript-protractor-cucumber-page-object-template/README.md

 # protractor-cucumber-page-object-template
 protractor-cucumber-page-object-template

-E2E Tests for example app http://www.way2automation.com/angularjs-protractor/webtables/, using protactor and cucumber
+E2E Tests for mercadolibre.com, using protactor and cucumber

 Know how: